SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 As we have now the handles available, they can be used in the `evalHandle...` function of the codi::EvaluationHelper.
 These are the same functions as in the tutorial [B1](@ref TutorialB1) and have nearly the same argument structure.
 Instead of the function object the handle needs to be provided.
 For all functions that did not perform a primal evaluation (e.g.
 `evalHandleJacobian`) it is no longer necessary to provide the number of output arguments.
-An example to use the handles
+An example use of the handles
 is:
 ~~~~{.cpp}
 EH::evalHandleJacobian(hDef, x, jac);